localstack/docs/content/en/tutorials/chaos-engg-fault-injection-service/index.md

 leadimage: "fis-experiments.png"
 ---

-> TODO

 ## Introduction

-Fault Injection Simulator (FIS) is a service designed for conducting controlled chaos engineering tests on AWS infrastructure.
+Fault Injection Service (FIS) is a service designed for conducting controlled chaos engineering tests on AWS infrastructure.
 Its purpose is to uncover vulnerabilities and improve system robustness.
 FIS offers a means to deliberately introduce failures and observe their impacts, helping developers to better equip their systems against actual outages.
 To read about the FIS service, refer to the dedicated [FIS documentation](https://docs.localstack.cloud/user-guide/aws/fis/).

 ## Getting started

-This tutorial is designed for users new to the Fault Injection Simulator and assumes basic knowledge of the AWS CLI and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.
+This tutorial is designed for users new to the Fault Injection Service and assumes basic knowledge of the AWS CLI and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.
 In this example, we will use the FIS to create controlled outages in a DynamoDB database.
 The aim is to test the software's behavior and error handling capabilities.

 For this particular example, we'll be using a [sample application repository](https://github.com/localstack-samples/samples-chaos-engineering/tree/main/FIS-experiments).
 Clone the repository, and follow the instructions below to get started.

 ### Prerequisites